RuPaul's Drag Race season 6: Controversy

-After use of the term "Shemale" in the "Female or She-male?" challenge of episode 4 led to complaints over transphobic slang specifically from the season contestants Gia Gunn and Courtney Act, as well as previous contestants Carmen Carrera, Willam Belli, and Kylie Sonique Love.
+Use of the term "Shemale" in the "Female or She-male?" challenge of episode 4 led to complaints over transphobic slang specifically from the season contestants Gia Gunn and Courtney Act, as well as previous contestants Carmen Carrera, Willam Belli, and Kylie Sonique Love.
 Logo temporarily removed the episode from all platforms and stopped using "You've got she-mail" as the video message intro.
 Episode 4 was eventually put back up on streaming services with the "Female or She-male?" mini-challenge segment removed.
+From Season 7 onwards, the catchphrase "She done already done had herses!" was used as the new video message intro.

 Soundtrack

 In this season the theme song for the series remains unchanged from the original season, only being condensed to a shorter length to allow for more show time.
 As in previous seasons, while RuPaul enters walking the runway before the judging each episode his song "Cover Girl" plays; an instrumental version of the song continues to play while he introduces the judges and celebrity guests.
 The main musical change-up of the season comes during the runway while each contestant struts, modeling their looks.
 As in each previous season, the song changes to promote more album and/or single sales for RuPaul.
 The song this season played during the segment is "Sissy That Walk", from RuPaul's album Born Naked.
 Also from the album "Dance with U" plays at the end of each episode while the remaining queens dance on the runway, exiting the stage.

 Born Naked essentially serves as a soundtrack for the season.
 Its release coincided with the season premiere, primarily for promotional reasons.
 However, in the time just after Logo's release of the season 6 "Meet the Queens" interviews, which announced and introduced the season's cast, an album entitled The CoverGurlz was released digitally presented by RuPaul, meant to promote the upcoming season.
 The single "Oh No She Better Don't" was also released during the season.